 - Relevance to the field of health professions education

 - Potential benefits for the advancement of health professions education

 - Quality of the methodology, evaluation and/or research design

 - Applicants’ ability to successfully complete the project (i.e. past experience or involvement of co-investigators with relevant experience or skills)

 - A plan for the continuation of the project (or benefits) beyond the initial period

 Completion of the grant

 The financial support of the Faculty of Medicine, DIME must be acknowledged in all publications and presentations resulting from this grant.
-Successful applicants will be required to present their findings as a paper or poster at the DIME Medical Education Day and to submit for presentation at a Canadian and/or international medical education meeting.
+Successful applicants will be required to present their findings as a paper or poster at Meridith Marks Day and to submit for presentation at a Canadian and/or international medical education meeting.